swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### Style Object

 Style attributes control the look and feel of the experience.
-They can optionally be configured in the Partner Portal, but dynamic flexibilty is sometimes preferred if running multiple brands under the same Financial Institution.
+They can optionally be configured in the Partner Portal, but dynamic flexibility is sometimes preferred if running multiple brands under the same Financial Institution.

 ```javascript
   style : {